 \item Node regression and edge regression

-The traffic prediction literature tries to predict traffic conditions, like traffic speed, volume, etc., in the near future from sensors on the road, which supports tasks such as travel time estimation and route recommendations \cite{yin2020comprehensive, derrow2021eta}.
-The road network has intersections as nodes and road segments as edges.
-The sensors are additional nodes on the road network, so estimating the numeric descriptors of traffic conditions at these sensors is a node regression problem.
-Less often, edge regression models support traffic prediction by predicting edge weights that represent traffic flow or count, \cite{schaub2018flow}.
-Other node regression applications include predicting house prices and weather characteristics \cite{klemmer2021positional}, and predicting the amount of internet traffic to web pages \cite{rozemberczki2021multi}.
+Traffic prediction aims to forecast conditions such as speed and volume in the near future based on road sensors, supporting tasks like travel time estimation and route recommendation~\cite{yin2020comprehensive,derrow2021eta}.
+In this setting, the road network is modeled as a graph with intersections as nodes and road segments as edges, and sensors can be treated as additional nodes attached to this network.
+Predicting continuous traffic variables at sensor locations is therefore a node regression problem.
+Less commonly, edge regression is used to predict weights on road segments that represent traffic flow or counts~\cite{schaub2018flow}.
+Other examples of node regression include predicting house prices and weather variables~\cite{klemmer2021positional}, or forecasting the amount of internet traffic to web pages~\cite{rozemberczki2021multi}.

 \item Graph classification and graph regression